In speech to Congress, Trump urges military allies to do more — a demand Abe may welcome | The Japan Times

 The waters around the tiny islets have been the site of routine incursions by Chinese government vessels, stoking concern in Tokyo.

-With a more robust U.S. presence in the region, Trump could encourage Abe to do more militarily in the region, analysts say — a demand that Abe would likely embrace.
+With a more robust U.S. presence in the Asia-Pacific, Trump could encourage Abe to do more militarily in the region, analysts say — a demand that Abe would likely embrace.

 “This could play into Prime Minister Abe’s hands by giving him a powerful new lever against Komeito and (the) broader public’s … hesitancy against Japan playing a more proactive security role,” Cook said.